johann-solo/oliveandmango.github.io/site/content/blog/2019-05-10-23-spiced-cedar-plank-salmon-with-a-maple-bourbon-glaze.md

 1. Plank: Make sure that the plank has soaked for at least 1 hour and up to 24 or according to package recommendations.
 2. Season/rub the salmon with salt, pepper and granulated onion, garlic, chili powder and paprika spice mix.
 Let the salmon sit for 10 minutes at room temperature, until the rub is moistened.
-3. On the meantime make the glaze: Combine the whiskey and maple syrup in a small saucepan, bringing the mixture to a low boil and reduce by about half.
+3. In the meantime make the glaze: Combine the whiskey and maple syrup in a small saucepan, bringing the mixture to a low boil and reduce by about half.
 You should have a thick syrup that coats the back of a spoon, approx ten minutes.
 4. Preheat the grill on medium high heat for 5 - 10 minutes.
 Rinse the plank and place it on the cooking grate.
 Cover the grill and heat the plank for 4 - 5 minutes or until it starts to throw off a bit of smoke and crackles lightly.
 5. Reduce the heat to medium low.
 Carefully  place the salmon, skin side down, on the plank.
 Cover the grill and cook for 15-20 min, or until it is cooked and flakes, or to your desired doneness, brushing with glaze every 5 minutes or so.
 6. Remove from grill.
 Slide a thin spatula between the skin and flesh to easily separate fish from the skin.
 Serve immediately garnished with chopped chives and lemon slices.
 (You could also serve it right off the board with the skin still on)